Jahia/.github/profile/README.md

 ![github-banner](https://github.com/Jahia/.github/assets/736584/ab9da126-5f43-412d-b504-7385963a490b)

-## Our digital platform consists of :
+## Our Digital Experience Platform consists of :

 - A User-friendly CMS with efficient content creation and handling
 - A powerful CDP for better segmentation and conversion optimization
-- A headless or traditional approach in a modular architecture

 ## What you will find here